Mexico City Travel Insurance

 Before You Travel to Mexico City: Do This

 Pack a light jacket, as nights can get chilly in Mexico City.
-Also, pack a mosquito repellent spray.
+Also, pack mosquito repellent spray.

 Have emergency contacts at hand.
 You can never anticipate trouble.
 Here are a few important contact telephone numbers:

-coverage suitable for you and your travel companions.
+Buy travel insurance or travel medical insurance coverage suitable for you and your travel companions.
 Enter some basic information about your trip and travelers, compare your options, and select the plan that best meets your own personal needs.
 With solid insurance, you can travel and enjoy what Mexico City has to offer with peace of mind.